-The end of the year is almost here, and your shop may be thinking of new equipment purchases either as a way to capitalize on some last-minute tax benefits or as a forward-looking plan for 2019’s budget.
+The end of the year is almost here, and your shop may be thinking of new equipment purchases either as a way to capitalize on some last-minute tax benefits or as a forward-looking plan for next year’s budget.

 One of the big equipment purchases shops consider is a CNC router.
 This computer-controlled cutting machine that can handle all types of materials including wood, metals, and plastics.

 “The purpose of adding a CNC router to [a sign shop’s] equipment arsenal is to expand business capabilities,” says Roy Valentine, president of Techno CNC Systems.
 “Many sign shops farm out the CNC router work to other companies until they see the financial benefit of adding a machine.
 Not only does this bring the work in-house, giving owners more control over their production and deliveries, but it saves them the money on the outsourced work.”